Eurex-Clearing-Messaging-Interfaces/FIXML-Connection-Test-Tool/README.md

 The FIXML Connection Test Tool is developed using Java 11.
 The tool has been tested on both Windows and Linux - it is expected to run without issues on all platforms with official Java support (e.g. Solaris).
 The tool doesn't have any kind of GUI.
 That allows its execution on machines without a graphical user interface.

-:information_source: _**Note:** If the tool needs to be run on a machine with Java 8 use `-P java-8` parameter during the build: e.g. `mvn clean package -P java-8`_
+:information_source: _**Note:** If the tool needs to be run on a machine with Java 17 use `-P java-17` parameter during the build: e.g. `mvn clean package -P java-17`_

 ## Used API

-The FIXML Connection Test Tool is based on Java API from the Apache Qpid project ( http://qpid.apache.org ), version 1.6.0 (0.61.0 in case of Java 8).
+The FIXML Connection Test Tool is based on Java API from the Apache Qpid project ( http://qpid.apache.org ), version 2.7.0.
 All necessary components are distributed as part of the ZIP file in the "lib" subdirectory.
 The code used in the FIXML Connection Test Tool is described in the Eurex Clearing FIXML Interface specification, Volume 2-B: AMQP Programming Guide, which is available in the document section of the Eurex website ( https://www.eurexclearing.com/clearing-en/technology/c7/system-documentation-c7/System-documentation-31378?frag=246932 ).

 ## Installation